mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-07-02-integrating-an-llm-in-business-app.md

 ---
 layout: post
-title: My experience integrating a LLM in a Business Application
+title: Field notes on integrating a LLM in a Business Workflow
 tags:
 - Machine-Learning
 - LLM